michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0127.md

 - adj: showing or having compassion
 - v: share the suffering of
 ### Family
-compassionate: compassionated, compassionately, compassionateness, compassionates, compassionating, uncompassionate+;compassion: compassionate, compassions;uncompassionate: uncompassionately
+- compassionate: compassionated, compassionately, compassionateness, compassionates, compassionating, uncompassionate+
+- compassion: compassionate, compassions
+- uncompassionate: uncompassionately
 ### Examples
 - Christopher played the camp chaplain, a courteous and compassionate presence who counselled medical staff and patients amid the chaos of the war.
 - Deeply thoughtful and compassionate, this sci-fi drama is all about trying to communicate with aliens rather than defeat them.